|

 Paul Jean

-LOIS SIEGEL is a filmmaker,
+LOIS SIEGEL has been a filmmaker,

 casting director, writer, photographer, professor and